Updated: April 3, 2025

 6. Connecting the dots between your ecommerce store and the rest of your IT infrastructure

-Complexities of legacy systems can take a toll on your online business growth.
-Having isolated systems makes it impossible for you to run a unified commerce strategy that drives sales.
+Complexities of legacy systems can take a toll on your business growth.
+Having isolated systems makes it impossible for you to run a unified online strategy that drives sales.
 Conversely, end-to-end integration brings your in-store, back-office, and online retail systems together, centralizing your critical customer and product data.

 The easiest way to achieve the integration objectives is to implement an all-in system with the right set of modules that matches your business workflows.
 If this is not possible, you can set up a two-way data exchange via APIs.